esandoval30/redis-xgb/README.md

     * loan-application-1424
     * loan-application-1400

-You will use the model to get predictions on likelihood to be accepted for any of the above
+You will use the model to get predictions on likelihood to be approved for any of the above loans

 # 3. Load Feature Processing TorchScript as a RedisAI script